 Conzelman Road.
 This is the most scenic driving route in Marin Headlands.
 It climbs the south edge of the headlands overlooking the entrance into San Francisco Bay.
 As you climb there are progressively better views of the Golden Gate Bridge and San Francisco.
 There are numerous scenic turnouts.
 Also, most of the old gun batteries are emplaced along this road, as they were obviously intended to protect the harbor entrance.
 There are pullouts or short trails to several of the emplacements.
 Beyond the Hawk Hill battery, the road becomes one-way west and becomes very steep, narrow and winding.
 Larger vehicles should turn back and use McCullough Road.
 Conzelman Road soon reaches Field Road where there are parking areas and access to Bird Island Overlook, Point Bonita Lighthouse, several gun emplacements, and the Nike Site.

 Point Bonita Lighthouse.
-The historic lighthouse is open for visitation Saturdays through Mondays, 12:30-3:30pm.
+(PDF file) The historic lighthouse is open for visitation Saturdays through Mondays, 12:30-3:30pm.
 Access is by a somewhat steep half-mile trail starting at the Point Bonita parking lot, junction of Conzelman and Field Roads.

 Rodeo Lagoon and